acidanthera/WhateverGreen/Manual/FAQ.Chart.md

 - IMP/MP - iMacPro/MacPro models without IGPU.
 - Other configurations are used at your own risk, use `-shikioff` to disable modifications

-# DRM Compatibiluty on macOS 11
+# DRM Compatibility on macOS 11

 Things to keep in mind: